 Snooze an A.M.
 Eatery, or as most people call it “Snooze” puts a little twist on a traditional brunch with menu items like Bangkok Bloody Mary and Mediterranean Breakfast Bowl.

 Focused on serving budget-friendly plates with yummy drink choices to accompany them, Snooze’s motto is to “make each morning feel like your weekend – no matter which side of noon it’s on”.

-While Snooze restaurants keep a pretty low key retro-casual interior, their sweet and savory dishes and service is where they really shine.
+While Snooze restaurants keep a pretty low-key retro-casual interior, their sweet and savory dishes and service are where they really shine.
 Both my friend and I tried their Eggs Benny’s and our plates were super fresh and delicious.